hipe/tmx/callback/doc/issues/004-the-states-of-knownness.md

   • in another incarnation we used the less opaque name "value wrapper" for this structure.

 ### what is a qualified knownness?

   • formally a qualified knownness is (either a known unknown or a known known) that also has an association structure associated with it.

   • because it is a knownness it can answer those points there.

+## a short example:

+there is a filesystem path with exactly three meaninful states:

+  1) we know that nothing existed at that path
+  2) we know that something existed at that path
+  3) we don't know whether or not anything existed at that path

+knowing that we don't know is crucially different than knowing that the answer is "no": if we know we don't know, we must effect work. on the other hand, if we already know the answer is "no", then to do this same work again is a waste.